xinxingwu-uk/xinxingwu-uk/README.md

 ## 👋 Hi, I am Wu.

 I build models that solve problems and (usually) behave.
-My work spans ML, stats, and data analysis—feature selection to graph neural nets and survival analysis—with a recent soft spot for LLMs.
-If it’s a tough dataset, I make it talk; if it’s a complex idea, I make it teachable.
+My work spans ML, statistics, and data analysis—from feature selection to graph neural nets and survival analysis—with a recent focus on LLMs.
+Tough datasets, I make them talk; complex ideas, I make them teachable.

+Grounded in computer science, statistics, and mathematics, I’m both a researcher and an educator.
+I’ve taught a wide range of computer science courses, from intro programming to advanced AI, across the U.S. and internationally.

 Here is my Homepage https://xinxingwu.github.io/

 ## 📊 Wu's GitHub